arthuston/arthuston-demos/boggle/README.md

 in a 'chain' of letters and may be adjacent horizontally, vertically, or diagonally.
 The letter position cannot be used more than once in a single word chain.
-The input is a new-line delimited file containing the number of rows in the grid, the characters in each row, the number ofwords to look for and the list of words, for example:
+The input is a new-line delimited file containing the number of rows in the grid, the characters in each row, the number of words to look for and the list of words, for example:

 ```
 5